,

 It is physical.
 Chemical.
 Real.

-This idea helps me to feel connected again.
+This idea helps me to know that I am connected again.

 Everything works together (even on cloudy days)